dcelisgarza/DDD.jl/README.md

        )
 SlipSystem{BCC,Array{Float64,1}}(BCC(), [1.0, 1.0, 1.0], [1.0, -1.0, 0.0])
 ```
-!!! warning "This may change"
+>[!WARNING]
+>

-    This may change to perform validity checks regarding the relationship between burgers vector and slip plane.
+>This may change to perform validity checks regarding the relationship between burgers vector and slip plane.

 We also need dislocation sources.
 We make use of Julia's type system to create standard functions for loop generation.
 We provide a way of easily and quickly generating loops whose segments inhabit the same slip system.
 However, new `DislocationLoop()` methods can be made by subtyping `AbstractDlnStr`, and dispatching on the new type.
 One may of also course also use the default constructor and build the initial structures manually.